 Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

 Royal Shell is accepting reservations and guests for any length of stay.

 Welcome back!
 We can’t wait to see you!

 For information about how Royal Shell works to keep you safe, please visit our Guest Safety page.

 For the current status of Sanibel’s reopening plan and to read previous Proclamations, go to Sanibel’s Current Status.
-Sanibel’s restrictions differ slightly from the state’s restrictions.
+Sanibel’s restrictions differ from the state’s restrictions.

 For Lee County updates, go to Lee County’s COVID-19 page.